 Most warts are harmless and will go away on their own within a few weeks or months.
 But they can be bothersome and unattractive, and some people feel ashamed.
 There are a number of different treatments that can make warts go away more quickly – but they don't always work.

 Viral warts aren't the same as “senile warts” (seborrheic keratosis), which usually first appear in older age and aren't contagious.
 Senile warts are also quite harmless, but permanent.
-This information is about viral warts only.
+This article is about viral warts only.